shorepine/tulipcc/docs/tulip_api.md

 tulip.display_stop() # Tulip will still run
 tulip.display_start()

-# You can also stop or start the TFB.
-It will maintain what is on screen in memory, and you can still read/write it
-tulip.tfb_stop()
-tulip.tfb_start()

-# If you want to keep the existing TFB around, you can save it to a temporary buffer and recall it
-# This is used in the Game() class to keep the REPL around after running a game, and the editor
-tulip.tfb_save()
-tulip.tfb_restore()

 # Sets a frame callback python function to run every frame
 # See the Game class below for an easier way to make games
 game_data = {"frame_count": 0, "score": 0}